 In addition to performance report of whole VTM-4.0 package, individual tool-off results vs. VTM-4.0 anchor were also provided in this contribution.
-Although most of the tools works as expected, some undesirable performance improvement in tool-off test was observed.
+Although most of the tools work as expected, some undesirable performance improvement in tool-off test was observed.
 Further analysis using non-CTC sequences are also suggested in tool reporting procedure.

+From the individual tool performance analysis, it is found that the parameter setting for LMCS in HDR CTC for HLG needs to be corrected.
+1 line configuration change is suggested to disable LMCS for the HLG sequences.
+It is reported that the suggested CTC change gives 0.9% BD-rate gain for HLG CTC over the current CTC.

 Specification of the test sequences